TRAVELLING EUROPE IN A

-Before you go travelling abroad in a small campervan, read our top tips and tricks on speed limits, motorway tolls, breakdowns, insurance, Brexit and more!
+Before you go traveling abroad in a small campervan, read our top tips and tricks on speed limits, motorway tolls, breakdowns, insurance, Brexit and more!

 Travelling abroad in a small campervan offers so many advantages over travelling in a large motorhome or any other types of foreign holidays.
 For a start, it’s cheaper to book a compact campervan onto the ferry.
 With car-like fuel consumption, small campervans will eat up the miles rather than the fuel – it’s just one of the ways a small campervan saves you money and makes your budget go further than large motorhomes or tow car and caravan combinations.